blockwatch-cc/tzindex/README.md

 ### Requirements

-- Storage: 22GB (Mainnet index in new light/default mode, Mar 2022)
+- Storage: 38GB (full Mainnet index, June 2022), 32G (light mode)
-- RAM:  4-24GB (configurable, use more memory for better query latency)
+- RAM:  8-64GB (configurable, use more memory for better query latency)
 - CPU:  2+ cores (configurable, use more for better query parallelism)
 - Tezos node in archive mode